WANdisco/wandisco-documentation-ldm/docs/uc-on-prem-hadoop-hdi.md

 * If using a [default metastore](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-use-external-metadata-stores#default-metastore), SSH access to an edge node on the HDInsights cluster.
   The edge node requires the following:
   * HDFS and Hive client libraries installed.
-  * Port 5052 open for outbound connections to communicate with the LiveData Migrator service on the on-premises Hadoop edge node.
+  * A chosen port open for outbound connections (for example: 5552) to communicate with the LiveData Migrator service on the on-premises Hadoop edge node.

 ## Configure for data migrations